-On September 28, 2019, Sportsman's Warehouse, Inc. ("SWI"), a wholly owned subsidiary of the Company, entered into an Asset Purchase Agreement (the "Purchase Agreement") with DICK'S Sporting Goods, Inc. ("DICK'S").
-Pursuant to the Purchase Agreement, SWI agreed, subject to certain conditions, to acquire from DICK'S all cash, inventory, furniture, fixtures, and equipment, and certain other assets related to up to eight Field & Stream stores operated by DICK'S (the "2019 Acquired Stores").
+On September 28, 2019, SWI entered into an Asset Purchase Agreement (the "Purchase Agreement") with DICK'S. Pursuant to the Purchase Agreement, SWI agreed, subject to certain conditions, to acquire from DICK'S all cash, inventory, furniture, fixtures, and equipment, and certain other assets related to up to eight Field & Stream stores operated by DICK'S (the "2019 Acquired Stores").
 The 2019 Acquired Stores are located in New York (2), Pennsylvania (3), North Carolina (2) and Michigan (1).
 The acquisition of the eight 2019 Acquired Stores closed on October 11, 2019 (the "Closing Date").
 On or prior to the Closing Date, SWI entered into a sublease with DICK's with respect to each Acquired Store location.
-Pursuant to the Purchase Agreement and in connection with closing of the acquisition, the parties also entered into a transition services agreement related to the 2019 Acquired Stores by which DICK'S provided transition services to the Company for a period of up to 120 days of the Closing Date.
+Pursuant to the Purchase Agreement and in connection with closing of the acquisition, the parties also entered into a transition services agreement related to the 2019 Acquired Stores pursuant to which DICK's provided transition services to the Company for a period of up to 120 days of the Closing Date.